Will Lamartine Thompson

-William Lamartine Thompson (November 7, 1847 – September 20, 1909) was a noted American composer.
+William Lamartine Thompson (November 7, 1847 – September 20, 1909) was an American composer and music publisher.
 He founded the W. L. Thompson Music Company and tried his hand with some success at secular compositions before finding his forte in hymns and gospel songs.

-Education, family, community
+Education, family and community

 Thompson was born November 7, 1847, in East Liverpool, Ohio, the youngest son of seven children of Josiah Thompson, who was a successful merchant, manufacturer, and banker, and a two-term member of the Ohio state legislature.
 His mother, Sarah Jackman Thompson, was devoted to social and charitable work.

 Thompson graduated from Mount Union College in Alliance, Ohio, in 1870.
 In 1873, he attended the New England Conservatory of Music and later continued his musical studies in Leipzig, Germany.

 Thompson married Elizabeth Johnson.
 They had a son, William Leland Thompson (born 1895), who was known by his middle name.
 The Thompsons built a large hilltop mansion on Park Boulevard in East Liverpool.
-The house still stands and is known locally as "the Softly and Tenderly House" (see "Hymns and gospel songs" infra).
+The house still stands and is known locally as "the Softly and Tenderly House" (see "Hymns and gospel songs").

 Thompson took a strong interest in local history, and paid for a large stone and tablet to mark the spot where Confederate General John Hunt Morgan and his raiders were captured near Lisbon, Ohio.
 Thompson donated large tracts of land to East Liverpool for public parks, stipulating that no alcohol would be permitted there.

 Secular career

-Thompson began composing in his teens and in addition to hymns, wrote the popular songs "My Home on the Old Ohio" and "Gathering Shells from the Seashore."
+Thompson began composing in his teens and in addition to hymns, wrote about 100 secular songs, including "My Home on the Old Ohio" and "Gathering Shells from the Seashore."

 Both a lyricist and composer, Thompson ensured he would always remember words or melodies that came to him at odd times.
 He said, "No matter where I am, at home or hotel, at the store or traveling, if an idea or theme comes to me that I deem worthy of a song, I jot it down in verse.
 In this way I never lose it."

 Rebuffed in an early attempt to sell his songs to a commercial publisher, Thompson eventually opened the W. L. Thompson Music Company in East Liverpool.
 By the 1880s, it was one of the most prominent and successful such businesses in the United States.
 Thousands of music teachers and musicians ordered sheet music, instruments, and other supplies from Thompson's store.
 Thompson later founded a music and publishing company in Chicago.